Diamond Jubilee of Elizabeth II: Other events

 On Accession Day, 6 February, a 62-gun salute was mounted on the banks of the River Thames, near the Tower of London and the Queen made a visit to Norfolk, one of the first places the monarch visited after acceding to the throne.
 Later in the month, Queen Elizabeth attended a multi-faith (Bahá'í, Buddhist, Christian, Hindu, Jain, Jewish, Muslim, Sikh, and Zoroastrian) reception held at the residence of the Archbishop of Canterbury, Lambeth Palace, in honour of the jubilee.

 The Queen addressed both houses of parliament in Westminster Hall on 20 March 2012.
 Also in March, the Royal Commonwealth Society launched the Jubilee Time Capsule to mark the jubilee.
-The British Broadcasting Corporation and Andrew Marr created the television documentary The Diamond Queen, in which various members of the royal family and current and former politicians spoke about the sovereign and her life.
+The BBC and Andrew Marr created the television documentary The Diamond Queen, in which various members of the royal family and current and former politicians spoke about the sovereign and her life.
 The documentary was criticised by the campaign group Republic, which argued that it breached BBC guidelines on impartiality.

 At Buckingham Palace, a display of the Queen's diamonds was opened to the public.
 On 4 June, the bells in each of the 34 church bell towers along the River Welland valley rang in succession, ending with the ringing of the bell at Fosdyke 60 times.

 On 19 May, the Queen attended the Diamond Jubilee Armed Forces Parade and Muster, the British Armed Forces' own tribute to the monarch, in Windsor Castle and nearby Home Park.
 The first time all three services had assembled for the Queen for such an event at the same time, it featured military reviews and a 2,500 strong military parade through the town, as well as a military flypast featuring 78 aircraft.

 A Nowka Bais competition in Oxford was dedicated to the Diamond Jubilee.
 The Queen issued a statement on the event and expressed her interest about the Bengali sporting tradition to the event organisers.